Places to stay and activities in Skien

 Tufte Gård

-Whether you are a large group, or are organising a wedding, party, kick-offs or teambuilding, Tufte Gård is a great option.
-Here you can celebrate in a barn, lavvo or granary.
-Here you can enjoy fun activities like axe throwing and sawing competition.
-The farm also has all licenses and can deliver locally produced food prepared by a local chef, as well as local beer from its own brewery.
-In other words: A real all-nigther!
+If you’re gathering a larger group for a wedding, party or kick-off, Tufte Gård is a good choice.
+Here you can celebrate in the barn, in lavvo or in the staff cage - and combine the evening with activities such as axe throwing and sawing competitions.
+The farm serves local food made by a local chef and local beer from its own separate brewery.
 Tufte Gård is about a 10 minute drive from Hotel Horten.

 Invite to a Viking party